Walking Distance: Plot

 Confused and worried, Martin wanders around town and ends up at his former home again later that evening, where he again tries to convince his parents who he is by showing his identification, but he is slapped by his mother and rejected.

 Martin wanders back to the park and finds his preteen self on a carousel.
 His advances again frighten young Martin, who falls off the merry-go-round and injures his leg.
 Simultaneously, adult Martin experiences excruciating pain in his leg due to the effect of the injury propagating through time to his adult self.
 The carousel is stopped, and Martin tries to tell his younger self to enjoy his boyhood while it lasts.

 After 11-year-old Martin is carried away, adult Martin, sitting dejectedly on the carousel, is joined by his father who tells him young Martin will be all right, but will have a limp.
 He also tells him that having seen money with future dates and adult Martin's driver's license (with a 1960 expiration date) from Martin's wallet, which he had dropped at the house during the confrontation earlier, he now believes Martin's story.
 Martin's father advises his son that everyone has his time and that instead of looking behind him, he should look ahead; as delightful and rewarding as he may remember childhood to be, adulthood holds its own delights and rewards.

 When Martin walks back into the drugstore, he finds himself back in 1959, where ice cream sodas are now 35 cents.
 He discovers that he now has a limp from the carousel injury.
-Martin makes his way back to the gas station where he picks up his car.
+Martin then makes his way back to the gas station where he picks up his car.
 He drives away, content for once to live his life in his own age group.